 This product is a Safety Class 1 instrument.
 To minimize shock hazard, the instrument chassis must be connected to an electrical ground.
-The instrument must be connected to the AC power supply mains through a three conductor power cable for Single Phase models and through a four conductor power cable for Three Phase models with the ground wire firmly connected to an electrical ground (safety ground) at the power outlet.
+The instrument must be connected to the AC power supply mains through a three conductor power cable, with the ground wire firmly connected to an electrical ground (safety ground) at the power outlet.